 USDA zones are based on minimum winter temperatures

 Suitable to grow in:

-Ethnobotany: The Cherokee used a compound infusion of root for boils, they also gave an infusion of root to babies to aid in weaning, and a warm infusion of beaten root dropped into ear for earache.
-The Cherokee also used parboiled leaves and the fruit as a food source.
+Ethnobotany: The Cherokee used a compound infusion of the root to treat boils.
+They also gave an infusion of root to babies to aid in weaning, and a warm infusion of beaten root dropped into the ear for earache.
+The Cherokee used parboiled leaves and the fruit as a food source.